djekl/technical-challenge/README.md

 The structure of the returned data is up to you, but should be valid JSON.

 # Submissions
 To submit your challenge, fork this repo to a new private repository in your GitHub account.
+To learn how to create a private fork, please read [this guide](Creating%20A%20Private%20Fork.md).

 Once you have completed it and would like us to review it, please add the following users to the repo: